What's going on now?

 The Way Forward review

-The South Australian Government is currently seeking feedback on the outcomes of the South Australian Strategy for the inclusion of LGBTIQ people between 2014 and 2016 in The Way Forward: LGBTIQ Report and to identify future priorities for this work by 16 February 2018.
+The South Australian Government sought feedback on the outcomes of the South Australian Strategy for the inclusion of LGBTIQ people between 2014 and 2016 in The Way Forward: LGBTIQ Report in February 2018.
+The outcome of this review has not yet been publicly released.

 Religious Freedoms Inquiry